jjmpsp/jjmpsp.github.io/_collections/_blogposts/2018-03-10-scaling-how-the-tech-giants-do-it.md

 ---
-title: how do tech giants scale to millions or billions of users?
+title: How do tech giants scale to millions or billions of users?
 tags:
   - jekyll
   - liquid